Outdoor Bamboo Blinds

 Free In-home Consultation

 Our advice is ideally to select materials in the space and light where they’ll be installed.
-That way you’ll get a good idea of how the colour, texture and material opacity works in the surroundings before committing.
+That way you’ll get a good idea of how the colour, texture and material opacity works in the surroundings before deciding.
 Plus you’ll get expert advice and a custom service that offers fabulous value.
 That’s why we offer a free, no-obligation on-site measure and quote in metropolitan Melbourne, Sydney and Brisbane.

 The Bamboo Blind material we use to make our blinds can certainly withstand the harsh Australian outdoor climate, and for many years.
 In fact, all our blinds are covered by a 5 year warranty.